 6. Purge Those Unwanted Samples

 Finally, this one is just a good old fashioned legacy MPC memory management tip.
-The MPC Live, MPC One and MPC X have a finite amount of memory (much of the advertised 2GB RAM is used up on running the operating system) so don’t let your current project get too flabby with unused samples weighing it down.
-From MAIN, hit the folder icon in the top centre of screen to bring up the PROJECT panel (this gives you an overview of the resources in your project, as well as the option to save, export and create a new project).
+Standalone MPCs have a finite amount of memory (approximately 1GB of the advertised memory is used up running the operating system) so don’t let your current project get too flabby with unused samples weighing it down.
+Go to MENU> PROJECT and hit the PURGE button:

 On the confirmation page select UNUSED SAMPLES; this will delete from memory any sample not currently assigned to a program, instantly freeing up some precious active memory.
 Other easy ways to save memory include making use of non-destructive chopping (i.e. chop to ‘slices’ and ‘pad parameters’) and using mono samples wherever possible (this will also help conserve CPU).

 Discover more MPC Live, MPC One & MPC X tips, tricks & tutorials in ‘The MPC Bible‘.